Heatblur-Simulations/f-4e-manual/src/dcs/controls.md

 ## Jester & Chief Commands

-Direct commands to control Jester and Crew Chief commands are provided especially for mission designers or users of voice recognition software, such as **VoiceAttack**.
+Direct binds to control Jester and Crew Chief commands are provided especially for mission designers or users of voice recognition software, such as **VoiceAttack**.

 ![Jester Commands](../img/jester_commands_binds.jpg)

-This allows use of the corresponding actions directly via a bind instead of using the UI to select an them.
+This allows use of the corresponding actions directly via a bind instead of using the UI to select them.